planetarymike/IDL-Colorbars/README.md

     sclarr=bytscl(arr,top=(top_c-bottom_c))+bottom_c
     tv, sclarr

-Many routines and files hosted here are useful only if you want to reproduce the work I did to export the IDL color tables, analyze them with the python tools, and import new colortables into IDL.
+Many routines and files hosted here, particularly those in the IDL_py_test/ and colorbar_csv_source/ directories, are useful only if you want to reproduce the work I did to export the IDL color tables, analyze them with the python tools, and import new colortables into IDL.
 This work requires the python viscm toolkit, available here: https://github.com/matplotlib/viscm .
-There's also an unfortunate detour into Mathematica to perform some basic file generation (basically, to convert IDL csv tables to the viscm format), as I don't yet know how to do this sort of thing in Python.
+There's also an unfortunate detour into Mathematica to perform some basic file generation (basically, to convert IDL csv tables to the viscm format), as I don't yet know how to do this sort of thing in Python (I'm sure it's easy!).